 The Top 10 List made it's way around many popular food sites and remains one of my most popular posts.
 It is most worthy of a re-run in it's anniversary.

 **Disclaimer: The following is a tongue-in-cheek and much exaggerated preview of what to expect should you accept a dinner invitation to the home of an avid food blogger.
 At least, I think it would be like this; certainly at my place things are done with much more consideration for the guest!**

-1. You won’t be asked to bring anything except perhaps wine or other beverages.
+1. You won’t be asked to bring anything for dinner except perhaps a bottle of wine or two.

-2. Dinner will be served at 3 in the afternoon because the natural light is better.
+2. Dinner will be served at three in the afternoon because the natural light is better for photographs.

 4. Due to #3, dinner will be cold.

 5. There will be one beautifully presented dish - the one being photographed - but any side dishes may look like they were hurriedly slopped together.

 6. The dining room has a backdrop and fill lights.
 Don't touch any props.

 7. You may be asked if you can be photographed while eating, but note that this request is merely a formality and the host will snap away at will no matter what your response.
 Expect close-ups of your lips,hands, etc.

 8. The host may seem lost in thought for the most of the meal -- presumably because he/she is already composing a blog post in his/her head.